thycotic/ss-docs/secret-launchers/session-connector/index.md

 > **Note:** SSPH (RDS) does not auto-update itself, unlike SSPH, because this could cause problems with multiple users running it at once on a single RDS server.
 Older SSPH (RDS) versions will continue to work with new SS releases until updated, but a manual update is required on the RDS server(s) to take advantage of any future SSPH (RDS) features.

-### Step 2: Add the Remote Desktop Collection and Application
+#### Step 3.2: Adding the Remote Desktop Collection and Application

 1. While logged in as a domain user, go to Server Manager: